 Walking Into Ourselves: Pilgrimage as a Model for Developmental Coaching

-Guest Blogger: Akasha, PhD, PCC (Fielding HOD PhD Alum and EBC Instructor) – www.solfireconsulting.com
+Guest Blogger: Akasha, PhD, PCC (Fielding HOD PhD Alum) – www.solfireconsulting.com

 Coaching is as much a journey as pilgrimages are, minus the blisters and constant physical movement.
 Pilgrimages are quests to a sacred site.
 The effects of a pilgrimage continue long after the pilgrim arrives at the sacred center.
 As with coachees, pilgrims arrive at various milestones to continue on to the next one.
 Coachees and pilgrims are likely to experience some self-discovery, transformation, developmental shift, or growth along the journey.